microsoft/BuildTourHack/stories/3/312_Camera.md

     }
     ```

 That's it, run the app and try it out.
+You should be able to navigate to the new page once you click on a nose.
+There should be a button to capture an image that will open the platform specific UI for capturing images.
+Once the image is captured, it should display the image  below the button.

+[Go to the next Task](313_InkCanvas.md) where you will extend this page to overlay the noses on top of the image and add Inking capabilities on Windows.